 While there have been chance matings between GSDs and corgis over the years, the planned breeding of the two to create a designer crossbreed is a relatively recent development.

-Designer mixed breeds like the German shepherd corgi mix have become popular in the past couple of decades.
-The goal is to create a dog that is an appealing combination of the looks and temperaments of both breeds.
+Designer mixed breeds like the German Shepherd Corgi mix have become popular in the past couple of decades.

 The German shepherd is a large, athletic dog with an alert, strong and confident bearing.

 Males weigh between 65 and 90 pounds.
 Females weigh between 50 and 70 pounds.
 Males stand 24-26 inches at the shoulder, and females 22-24 inches.

 The breed standard allows any coat color except white, although most people associate the GSD with those distinctive black and tan markings.

 The GSD has a dense double coat that requires regular brushing, especially during shedding season.